 Having Trouble Renewing Your Road Tax?
 It Might Be Your Insurance Policy.

-The most likely reason is a misalignment between the road tax period and vehicle insurance policy coverage.
+For pre-owned cars, the most common issue is a misalignment between the road tax period and vehicle insurance policy coverage.

-- New insurance policies are purchasable in 12-month periods.
+- New insurance policies are available in 12-month periods.

-- Road tax can be renewed online only if you have insurance matching the road tax dates.
+- You can renew your road tax online only if your insurance period matches the road tax dates.

-- You need both road tax and vehicle insurance to legally drive your vehicle in Singapore.
+- Both road tax and vehicle insurance are necessary for you to legally drive your vehicle in Singapore.

-This issue arises most commonly if you have purchased a pre-owned vehicle.
-This vehicle will come with some period of road tax remaining (under former owner).
-Unlike road tax, insurance policies do not transfer along with the vehicle; and you will have to purchase a new insurance policy for yourself.
-Thus, this new policy and the old road tax will very likely not expire on the same day of the year – this is the misalignment, or policy “shortfall”.
+This issue arises most commonly when you have purchase a pre-owned vehicle.
+The vehicle typically comes with some period of road tax remaining (from the previous owner).
+However, unlike road tax, insurance policies do not transfer along with the vehicle.
+You will have to purchase a new insurance policy for yourself.
+Consequently, the new insurance policy and the old road tax will likely not expire on the same day – this is what we mean by “misalignment”, or a policy “shortfall”.

 Realignment of insurance and road tax

-- Thus, Owner 2 must extend his insurance policy by two months, in order to the road tax.
-This policy extension will cover the shortfall.
+- To resolve this, Owner 2 must extend his insurance policy by two months (till June) to cover the shortfall.

-- The LTA system will automatically update and recognise Owner 2’s insurance policy extension.
-Owner 2 can then purchase six-months of road tax, which will re-align his policy and road tax.
+- The LTA system will automatically update and recognise this insurance policy extension.
+Afterwards, Owner 2 can then purchase six months of road tax, which will realign his policy and road tax periods.

-So how do I ensure that my road tax and insurance match?
+So how do I ensure that my road tax and insurance periods align?

-When you purchase a pre-owned vehicle, ask about purchasing the insurance for the car for more than 1 year, to match with the road tax period.
-An experienced insurance intermediary would be able to get this done for you.
+When you purchase a pre-owned vehicle, ask about the option of purchasing the insurance for the car for more than 1 year, to match with the road tax period.
+An experienced insurance intermediary would be able to arrange this for you.

-eazy can help to extend your vehicle insurance policy to create sufficient runway to match your road tax.
-We will extend your policy for the time required (the cost of which will be pro-rated), so that you have a seamless road tax renewal journey.
+eazy can also help to extend your vehicle insurance policy to create sufficient runway to match your road tax.
+We will extend your policy for the necessary duration (with a pro-rated cost), so that you can have a seamless road tax renewal journey.
 Extend your insurance period with the form here.